-George Couros created the Hashtag #EDUin30 to encourage educators to share their thoughts and reflections, in a short video format.
-Very few people feel comfortable recording themselves, hearing their own voices and then sharing them publicly, but as George Couros states below: That is actually the point!
+George Couros created the hashtag #EDUin30 to encourage educators to share their thoughts and reflections in a short video format.
+Very few people feel comfortable recording themselves, hearing their own voices, and then sharing their thoughts publicly, but as George Couros states, that is actually the point:

 - Why did you become an educator?